tudelft3d/geogeeks/docs/linux/ssh.md

 ssh-keygen -t rsa
 ```

 and follow the instructions.
 The flag `–t rsa` is used to set the algorithm to be used for the key generation and can be substituted with `-t ed25519`, if preferred.
 It is recommended to use a password to protect your keys.
 You'll have to use this password every time you login, or you can use ssh-add to store it (once after you restart your computer).
-This command will create an SSH key pair in your ~/.ssh directory.
+This command will create an SSH key pair in your `~/.ssh` directory (on Windows this is `C:\Users\<username>\.ssh`).
 There will be 2 files, `id_rsa` for the private key and `id_rsa.pub` for the public one.
 If you choose to name your file differently (to avoid overwriting other ssh keys you might have) please make sure to use the correct file name in the following commands.

-1. Create a file named `config` in your `~/.ssh` folder (or, just `vim ~/.ssh/config`) and add the following content:
+1. Create a file named `config` in your `~/.ssh` folder (`C:\Users\<username>\.ssh` on Windows) and add the following content:

+    === ":simple-apple: :simple-linux: Unix (macOS & Linux)"

+        ```bash
+        vim ~/.ssh/config
+        ```

+    === ":material-microsoft-windows: Windows"

+        On Windows, `vim` is not available by default.
+Open the file with Notepad instead:

+        ```powershell
+        notepad $env:USERPROFILE\.ssh\config
+        ```

+        If the `.ssh` folder does not exist yet, create it first with `mkdir $env:USERPROFILE\.ssh`.

 ```
 Host bastionex